-The Adverse Childhood Experiences (ACE) Awareness Foundation informs the community about the role of emotional trauma in mental, physical, and behavioral health, and implements innovative models that provide preventable and sustainable solutions to reducing toxic stress in family systems.
+The Adverse Childhood Experiences (ACE) Awareness Foundation informs the community about the role of emotional trauma in mental, physical, and behavioral health, and implements innovative models that provide sustainable solutions to reducing toxic stress in family systems.
 View our brochure (PDF)

 Founded in 2016, the Foundation administers the ACE Task Force of Shelby County and the Universal Parenting Places (UPP).
 The Foundation is also pioneering ACE curriculum development with the University of Memphis, is leading the county’s first ACE Aware Community Partnership Initiative training program, and was the catalyst for the State of Tennessee’s “Building Strong Brains” initiative.

 WHY WE DO IT

 The actions of the Foundation are in strategic response to science proving that “toxic stress” caused by chronic exposure to traumatic events in childhood is at the root of many poor adult outcomes.